Murder of Hannah Graham

 Hannah Elizabeth Graham (February 25, 1996 – c.
 September 13, 2014) was an 18-year-old second-year British-born American student at the University of Virginia who went missing on September 13, 2014.
 She was last seen early in the morning that day, at the Downtown Mall in Charlottesville, Virginia.
 Five weeks later, her remains were discovered on an abandoned property in nearby Albemarle County.
 Jesse Matthew pleaded guilty to murdering Graham and was sentenced to life imprisonment.
-He was also found guilty and given three additional life sentences for other, previous crimes.
+He was also found guilty and given three additional life sentences for other, previous crimes, including the murder of Morgan Dana Harrington.

 Background

 Hannah Graham's friends last heard from her via text message at about 1:20 am on September 13, 2014, after she told them she was on her way to a party, but was lost.
 She had attended another party before disappearing.

 According to surveillance footage and witness testimony, among the last places Graham was seen was at Tempo Restaurant with Jesse Leroy "LJ" Matthew Jr., a 32-year-old man and person of interest.
 A witness also said that Matthew was seen in the restaurant holding an arm around Graham, and that she looked drunk.
 The last witness to see Graham alive says that she was with a man who "did not look friendly."
 As Graham was standing by a vehicle identified to be Matthew's orange 1998 Chrysler Sebring, the witness heard her say, "I'm not getting in that car with you!"

 Over a decade earlier, Matthew was twice accused of sexual assault at two separate Virginia colleges – Liberty University in Lynchburg and Christopher Newport University in Newport News – and left each school immediately after each allegation.
 The reported assaults occurred within an eleven-month period of each other.
 Police investigated each report, but in neither incident was a criminal case brought against him.
-On July 7, 2021, Matthew was named in class action lawsuit against Liberty University alleging that he had sexually assaulted a 15-year-old girl while at Liberty University.
+On July 7, 2021, Matthew was named in a class action lawsuit against Liberty University alleging that he had sexually assaulted a 15-year-old girl while at Liberty University.